Beilis affair: Kozachenko's testimony

 "My dear, the person who delivers this note was in prison with me and was acquitted today.
 I ask you, my dear, to receive him as one of us; without him, I would have perished in prison long ago.
 Do not fear him; he can help greatly.
 Tell him who else is falsely testifying against me.
 Go with him to Mr. Dubovik.
 Why is no one advocating for me?!
 The attorney Vilensky visited me.
 He lives at 30 Mariinsko-Blagoveshchenskaya.
-He wants to defend me for free; I haven’t met him personally, the authorities conveyed this.
-I’ve been suffering for five months; it seems no one is advocating, everyone knows I'm imprisoned innocently.
+He wants to defend me for free; I haven't met him personally, the authorities conveyed this.
+I've been suffering for five months; it seems no one is advocating, everyone knows I'm imprisoned innocently.
 Am I a thief or a murderer?
-Everyone knows I’m an honest man.
-I feel I won’t survive prison if I must stay longer.
-If this man asks for money, give him what’s needed for expenses.
-Is anyone trying to get me released on bail… These are my enemies falsely testifying against me, taking revenge because I didn’t give them firewood or allow them to cross the factory.
+Everyone knows I'm an honest man.
+I feel I won't survive prison if I must stay longer.
+If this man asks for money, give him what's needed for expenses.
+Is anyone trying to get me released on bail...
+These are my enemies falsely testifying against me, taking revenge because I didn't give them firewood or allow them to cross the factory.
 The policeman is a witness that they were kept out; I wish you and the children well, greetings to everyone else.
 Pass my regards to Mr. Dubovik and Mr. Zaslavsky.
 Let them work to free me.
 November 22".
-The text was written by another prisoner, with a postscript in Beilis's hand: "Don't worry, you can rely on this man as on me".
+The text was written by another prisoner, with a postscript in Beilis' hand: "Don't worry, you can rely on this man as on me".

 Lieutenant Colonel Ivanov, after verifying Kozachenko's claims through his agents and finding them false, confronted Kozachenko, who fell to his knees, admitted his testimony against Beilis was false, and begged for forgiveness.
-Ivanov later shared this with the editor of the newspaper Kievlyanin, State Council member Dmitry Pikhno, and confirmed it during V. V. Shulgin's trial (1914) and before the Extraordinary Investigative Commission of the Provisional Government in 1917.
+Ivanov later shared this with the editor of the newspaper Kievlyanin, State Council member Dmitry Pikhno, and confirmed it during V.V.
+Shulgin's trial (1914) and before the Extraordinary Investigative Commission of the Provisional Government in 1917.
 In the latter, he added that he informed Fenenko, who offered to document it, but Chaplinsky forbade recording this fact.
-Consequently, Kozachenko's testimony remained a key evidence during Beilis's trial.
+Consequently, Kozachenko's testimony remained a key evidence during Beilis' trial.

-The organizer of the false testimony was likely Deputy Prosecutor of the Kyiv District Court Andrey Karbovsky, whom Chaplinsky specifically used for such tasks — he was undoubtedly behind other false testimonies, like Kulinich's (see below); Beilis's lawyer Oskar Gruzenberg hinted at his involvement with Kozachenko's story in his defense speech.
+The organizer of the false testimony was likely Deputy Prosecutor of the Kiev District Court Andrey Karbovsky, whom Chaplinsky specifically used for such tasks — he was undoubtedly behind other false testimonies, like Kulinich's (see below); Beilis' lawyer Oskar Gruzenberg hinted at his involvement with Kozachenko's story in his defense speech.